iredmail/docs/en_US/integrations/0-integration.netdata.freebsd.md

 !!! attention

     * This tutorial is tested on FreeBSD 11.x.
-If you need to run netdata on CentOS, Debian, Ubuntu, please check this tutorial instead:
+For CentOS, Debian, Ubuntu, please check this tutorial instead:
       [Integrate netdata on Linux](./integration.netdata.linux.html).
     * netdata is an optional component since iRedMail-0.9.8.